tweag/HaskellR/docs/docs/how-r-interpreter-is-embedded.md

 ---
+title: How the R interpreter is embedded
 id: how-r-interpreter-is-embedded
 ---

-## How the R interpreter is embedded

 We embed an instance of the R interpreter using R's C API, documented in the [Writing R extensions][R-exts] document.
 R only allows at most